ycrao/learning_golang/online-playground/readme.md

 [简体中文](readme_zh-CN.md)

->   A tray/taskbar app, one-click then navigate to some online playground sites for program languages.
+>   A tray/taskbar app, one-click then navigate to some online programing playground sites.

 ### Snapshot